 The 'Friends of Music' committee is a vibrant group of local community members and parents of Tenison Woods College students who meet once a month and assist with fundraising performances, special events and anything that can assist or encourage the music students in the school.

-New members are very welcome, please contact our Chairperson Kathleen Finney on kafflight@hotmail.com.au or 0418 840 586 or Beth Creedy at creee@tenison.catholic.edu.au for further information.
+New members are very welcome, please contact our Chairperson Kathleen Finney on kafflight@hotmail.com.au or 0418 840 586 or Penny Mansell at mansp@tenison.catholic.edu.au for further information.

 MUSIC FACULTY STAFF